 Dupire's formula gives the function $\sigma^{\text{LV}}(\cdot, \cdot)$ in terms of call and/or put option prices, or equivalently, implied volatility or total implied variance.

 The original work of Dupire \cite{Dupire1994} assumes zero interest rates ($\mu_t = 0$), while the independent study of Derman and Kani \cite{DermanKani1994} introduces deterministic interest rates ($\mu_t = \mu(t)$).
 In the latter setup, the drift term $\mu_t$ is assumed to be the instantaneous forward rate of maturity $t$ implied from the yield curve, which is a deterministic function of time.
 In this paper we relax this constraint and let this term be stochastic.
 In particular, we are interested in a model with two stochastic terms that comprise a drift of the form $\mu_t = \mu_t^1 - \mu_t^2$.
 One can consider the pair $\mu_t^1$, $\mu_t^2$ as interest rate/dividend rate in equities setup, or domestic rate/foreign rate in foreign exchange setup.
 In this section, without loss of generality, we will use the conventions of the latter.
 In particular, $\mu_t^1 = r^d_t$ and $\mu_t^2 = r^f_t$ denote the domestic and foreign short rates, respectively.
-These rates follow single factor processes of the generic form
+Under the domestic risk neutral measure $\mathbb{Q}^{\text{DRN}}$, these rates follow single factor processes of the generic form

-Our model admits three Brownian motions under the domestic risk neutral measure $\mathbb{Q}^{\text{DRN}}$ and we set the three pairs of correlations\footnote{In general, the correlations can be time-dependent; or they can even be generalized to stochastic processes as we shall see in Section \ref{sec:general_model}.
+where $\alpha^d, \sigma^d, \alpha^f,\text{ and } \sigma^f$ are bounded functions of a general set of stochastic factors $\omega$.
+Our model admits three Brownian motions and we set the three pairs of correlations\footnote{In general, the correlations can be time-dependent; or they can even be generalized to stochastic processes as we shall see in Section \ref{sec:general_model}.